lgrealish/pands-project/README.md

 - Sepal length has the highest mean while petal width has the lowest mean.
 - The standard deviation in the petal lengths shows the highest variability of the four measurements at 1.76 while the standard deviations of the petal width is approx 0.43.
-- The shortest petal o
+- The shortest petal in the data set is 1cm with the longest measuring 6.9cm.
+- The sepal length has a larger mean than the other 3 variable.

 This output from the *groupby()* function shows mean and median sepal length, sepal width, petal length and petal width by species.
 [Link](https://www.tutorialspoint.com/exploratory-data-analysis-on-iris-dataset)